Cocoon: The Return: Plot

 Five years after they left Earth following a failed rescue mission, the Antareans return to rescue the cocoons that were left behind.
 Before they can be retrieved, one of the cocoons is discovered by a science research team and taken to a secure laboratory for testing.
 The aliens and their human allies must find a way to retrieve the cocoon in time for their rendezvous with the rescue ship, while the humans traveling with them must decide whether to return to Antarea or stay on Earth and become mortal again.

-Joe learns that his leukemia has returned, but he knows it will be cured again as soon as he and Alma leave Earth.
+Joe Finley learns that his leukemia has returned, but he knows it will be cured again as soon as he and Alma leave Earth.
 When Alma is hit by a car while saving a child, Joe gives up the last of his life force, saving her life but sacrificing his.
 Before dying, he tells Alma to accept a job offer at a preschool and that he loves her.
-Art and Bess learn that Bess is pregnant, and decide to raise the child on Antarea so they will live long enough to see him grow up.
-Ben and Mary reconnect with their family and friends, including Bernie who is shown to have found love with Ruby, alleviating his suicidal depression over Rose's death.
-Although a lovelorn Jack once again attempts to woo Kitty, she instead grants him a vision of his future, showing him children and a wife with a small heart-shaped birthmark on her neck.
+Art and Bess Selwyn learn that Bess is pregnant, and decide to raise the child on Antarea so they will live long enough to see him grow up.
+Ben and Mary Luckett reconnect with their family and friends, including Bernie Lefkowitz who is shown to have found love with Ruby Feinberg, alleviating his suicidal depression over Rose's death.
+Although a lovelorn Jack Bonner once again attempts to woo Kitty, she instead grants him a vision of his future, showing him children and a wife with a small heart-shaped birthmark on her neck.

 The next night, before Ben, Mary, Art, and Bess leave to meet the Antareans, Alma tells them she is staying on Earth to work at the preschool.
 Art, Kitty, Ben, and his grandson David (Barret Oliver) then rescue the Antarean from the Oceanographic Institute.
 Sara, one of the scientists working at the institute, becomes aware of the company's plans to hand the alien over to the military.
 Unhappy about this, she allows them to escape when she discovers the rescuers.

-After the four get the Antarean on Jack's boat out at sea, Ben makes it known to everyone that he and Mary are staying on Earth as well, since family is more important than living forever and that they should not outlive their children.
+After the four get the Antarean on Jack's boat out at sea, Ben makes it known to his friends that he and Mary are staying on Earth as well, since family is more important than living forever and that they should not outlive their children.
 When the spaceship arrives, they are met by Walter before the Antareans, Art, Bess, and the cocoons left behind from the previous trip are brought aboard the space ship which departs for their homeworld.

 Back at the port after he has said his goodbyes to Ben, Mary, and David, Jack is approached by Sara asking if he knows a place where she could get some gas.
 They walk and talk for a bit, and Sara tells him she just quit her job.
 He eventually notices the small heart-shaped birthmark on her neck.